petroakzhygitov/nest-ios-sdk/README.md

 ## General iOS application workflow

-Before reading, observing or writing any data to Nest structures or devices you should implement user authorization.
+Before reading, observing or writing any data to Nest devices or structures you should implement user authorization.
 So, the general application workflow should be following:

 1. Authorize user with Nest using predefined `Connect with Nest` button (`NestSDKConnectWithNestButton`) or by manually handling authorization dialog with authorization manager class (`NestSDKAuthorizationManager`).

-2. Read/Observe/Write structure, devices or meta data.
+2. Read/Observe/Write devices, structures or meta data.

 ## Connect with Nest